 The Missoula AOH is sponsoring Missoula’s sixth annual Irish Road Bowling event.
 Get a friend to register with you as a team and then spend the morning of July 29th learning a sport that has been played in Ireland for centuries.
 Registration is open and the registration fee will be collected at the event.
 The fee is $20.00 per team of two.
 We encourage team shirts!

-The sixth Irish Road Bowling Tournament will be held near Florence, Montana on July 30, 2016 on the walking trail.
+The seventh Irish Road Bowling Tournament will be held near Florence, Montana on July 29, 2017 on the walking trail.
 Park at the Carlton Creek Park and Ride (about mile marker 78).
 Follow the signs from there a short ways along the walking trail to the starting point.
 The course continues on the walking trail and is a little less than a mile (which is shorter than last year for those of you who participated).
 It is a fun course with just enough curves and small hills to keep it interesting.

 Irish Road Bowling 101

 Traditionally, Irish road bowling in Ireland is governed by the voluntary Irish Road Bowling Association.
 The basic premise is similar to golf.
 Participants, usually single opponents, throw a 28-ounce bowl or “bullet” along a country road course, up to 4 km long, and the fewest throws to traverse the distance wins the contest.